awsdocs/aws-freertos-docs/doc_source/userguide/ble-demo.md

 1. Enter a name for your device, and then choose **Next**\.

 1. If you are connecting your microcontroller to the cloud through a mobile device, choose **Create thing without certificate**\.
-Because the Mobile SDKs use Amazon Cognito for device authentication, you do not need to create a device certificate for demos that use BLE\.
+Because the Mobile SDKs use Amazon Cognito for device authentication, you do not need to create a device certificate for demos that use Bluetooth Low Energy\.

    If you are connecting your microcontroller to the cloud directly over Wi\-Fi, choose **Create certificate**, choose **Activate**, and then download the thing's certificate, public key, and private key\.